The Predator's Edge (7)

 Family Integration

-Layer 8: The Long-term Mindset
+Chapter 8: The Long-Term Mindset

 Sustainable trading excellence requires thinking in decades rather than years.
 This long-term perspective changes how you approach every aspect of psychological development and performance management.